 Perhaps the most ideal mindset to have when searching for a job is “no retreat, no surrender”, as this is an attitude that will allow you to brush off stress and disappointment easily.
 It’s fairly logical too because if you do give up on searching, how are you going to find a job to sustain you?

 Sent at least 5 applications and you’ve not heard from a single recruiter?
 Then there must be something wrong with how you made those resumes.
 Do your homework and find out how to make better ones.
 Do research on how to properly present yourself in an interview.
 Wake up extra early to avoid traffic on your way to that job interview.

 All these are potential steps you can take to improve your chances of getting the job.
 The best thing about being in the job search game is that you constantly learn how to improve everything about yourself.
 It will involve how you view yourself as an individual and, on a professional context, how to handle certain situations (i.e. rejection, talking with others of relatively higher professional standing than you, etc.).

 Set SMART goals

-Setting a SMART goal allows you to analyze what went wrong with your job search campaign, thus giving you insight to improve on the way you do things.
+Setting a SMART goal allows you to analyse what went wrong with your job search campaign, thus giving you insight to improve on the way you do things.

 SMART is actually an acronym that stands for Specific, Measurable, Assignable, Realistic and Time-based.
-Make sure that when you??re setting your job search campaign goals are “SMART.”
+Make sure that when you’re setting your job search campaign goals, they are “SMART.”

 Consider the example above, you’ve sent 5 applications and none of them got a response.
 Try sending more than that (maybe 10) and measure response rates.
 Get an idea of how long companies in the industry usually respond to applications and set that time period on a calendar.
 If someone responds, great!
 Take note of what you did and how you did it for future reference.